US presses, but Russia reluctant on Ukraine grain deal

+She said at a news conference in the Ukrainian capital Kyiv that “Ukraine has long been a breadbasket for much of the developing world, but Russia’s invasion turned Ukraine’s rolling wheat fields into battlefields, and Russian forces have deliberately attacked so much of Ukraine’s agricultural infrastructure.”

+Thomas-Greenfield said she told Ukrainian President Volodymyr Zelenskyy that food security is “a personal priority” at a meeting where she also reiterated the United States’ steadfast support for Ukraine for as long as it takes.

-Ambassador Linda Thomas-Greenfield also announced an additional $25 million to help Ukrainians survive the coming winter as Russian forces bombard their infrastructure.
-She also discussed ways to ensure accountability for the war crimes and atrocities perpetrated on the Ukrainian people, the U.S. Mission said.
+During her day-long visit, the diplomat also announced an additional $25 million to help Ukrainians survive the coming winter as Russian troops bombard their infrastructure.
+And she discussed ways to ensure accountability for the war crimes and atrocities perpetrated on the Ukrainian people.

-Thomas-Greenfield told farmers at a grain storage facility that she saw Ukraine “as the breadbasket of the world" and that extending a wartime deal to facilitate Black Sea shipments of Ukrainian grain is a priority for the U.N.
+At a grain storage facility, Thomas-Greenfield told farmers that she still sees Ukraine “as the breadbasket of the world” and that extending the wartime deal to facilitate Black Sea shipments of Ukrainian grain which expires on Nov.
+18 is a priority for the U.N.

 “This (war) really has had an impact on the entire global food market,” Thomas-Greenfield said.